datakind/global-giving/README.md

 q)rnq each{` sv/:x,/:{x where x like"*.csv"}key x}`:data
 `:data/organization2.csv`:data/project2.csv`:data/rcpt2.csv`:data/rcptitem2.c..

-5) Load the raw data into q using the loadfast function.  loadfast takes a single parameter: the directory where the <name>2.csv files are.  loadfast returns a list of the names of the tables it created.
+5) Load the raw data into q using the load2 function.  loadfast takes a single parameter: the directory where the <name>2.csv files are.  load2 returns a list of the names of the tables it created.

-q)loadfast`:data / a slash preceded by whitespace starts a line comment `organization`project`rcpt`rcptitem`recurring`uauser`value_outcome
+q)load2`:data / a slash preceded by whitespace starts a line comment `organization`project`rcpt`rcptitem`recurring`uauser`value_outcome

+5.b) Save the tables in kdb format for faster loading next time:

+q)savefast`:data
+`:data/organization`:data/project`:data/rcpt`:data/rcptitem`:data/recurring`:..

+Next you start q, you can use loadfast (which takes about 6 seconds on my macbook to load everything):

+q)\ts loadfast`:data / \ts gives time (ms) and size (bytes) for an operation 6097 1224506816

 6) Examine the raw data: